 Guestbook of the Hotel Nest und Bietschorn, Ried am Blatten, Wallis, August 1877 (photo courtesy of the Nest und Bietschorn Hotel, Ried)

-Studies of guest books can be quantitative or evaluative, or both.
+Studies of guest books can be quantitative, evaluative, or both.
 They are part of our tangible and intangible cultural heritage, and may interest a number of culturally-oriented disciplines, from history and geography to anthropology and literature.
 The lowbrow and often frivolous content of guest books has contributed to their reputation as ephemera and thus also to their low survival rate.
-We all know stories of hotel owners throwing away their guestbooks in the dumpster.
+There are many stories of hotel owners throwing away their guestbooks in the dumpster.
 Innkeepers often censored critical comments, and famous entries were also frequently plundered by autograph hunters, the best-known example being the page from a guestbook in Chamonix in which Percy Bysshe Shelley refers to himself as a democrat and an atheist.
-This was sewn into a copy of Shelley’s poems owned by the Marquess of Crewe.
+This was sewn into a copy of Shelley’s poems owned by the Marquess of Crewe and only recently rediscovered.

 Guestbook of the Zermatt parish, the village’s first tourist accommodation, 1836-1851 (photo courtesy of the Matterhorn Museum, Zermatt)